steveandroulakis/afed_donations/README.md

 ## Notes:
 A file called buildout-prod.cfg can be used in place of bin/buildout -v (use bin/buildout -v -c buildout-prod.cfg) to run the application on a MySQL server instead of the default SQLite which may prove slow.

-Run bin/django collectstatic after running syncdb.
-Then run bin/supervisord to start the server (on nginx).
+Run bin/supervisord to start the server (running on nginx with uwsgi).

 Requires a MySQL server installed and a settings.py created in the afed/ directory with the relevant MySQL database credentials within.